jacksever/kotlin-automapper/README.md

 ### Step 4: Use the Generated Functions

-You can now call the generated functions directly on your objects.
+You can now call the generated functions directly from your common or platform-specific code.

 ```kotlin
 import com.example.mapper.asUserEntity